xlfont/choose/README.md

 ## Use Choosefont.js

+xfl.js is required. include it at first.

-make a font chooser with following:
+then make a font chooser with following:

 ```
     var chooser = new ChooseFont(config);